 The dock walls in Minnesota Slip have undergone repair to prevent erosion into Minnesota Slip and ensure safety during the cleanup.
-The Great Lakes Legacy Act sediment cleanup will take place after the dock walls are repaired by the City of Duluth.
+The Great Lakes Legacy Act sediment cleanup is taking place after the dock walls are repaired by the City of Duluth.

-To clean up the slip, the William A. Irvin museum will be moved, temporarily, outside of Minnesota Slip.
-The location where the William A. Irvin museum will be docked is to be determined.
+To clean up the slip, the William A. Irvin will be moved, temporarily, outside of Minnesota Slip and returned in the spring.

 More technical information will be provided once available.